Category Archives: Rebellion

 It is curious that only when I went researching Zeus that I came across this story for the first time.

-Enter Apollo, Hera and Poseidon (and depending on the source, all the other gods except Hestia join in) decide that Zeus needs to be taught a lesson.
+Enter Apollo, Hera, and Poseidon (and depending on the source, all the other gods except Hestia join in) deciding that Zeus needs to be taught a lesson.

 While Zeus is sleeping, they come in to steal his thunderbolts and tie him up with some one hundred knots.
 Powerless, Zeus lays there until the Nereid, Thetis comes and seeing the god’s predicament, call the Hecatoncheire, Briareus who comes and unties Zeus.

 With Briareus’ support, Zeus is able to put an end to the rebellion and punish those involved.
-Most notable, Hera who is punished as she led the rebellion.
+Most notable is Hera who is punished as she led the rebellion.
 Zeus only relents and ends the punishments after Hera and all the gods swear never to rise up against him again.

 Metis – First Marriage (Birth Of Athena)

 Most mythological accounts jump straight to Zeus being married to Hera.
-Before that, there was Metis, the daughter of the Ocean and goddess of Wisdom, Prudence and Cunning.
+Before that, there was Metis, the daughter of the Ocean and goddess of Wisdom, Prudence, and Cunning.

-Metis resisted Zeus’ advances at first but eventually she gives into him and from their union would eventually come Athena.
+Metis resisted Zeus’ advances at first but eventually, she gives in to him and from their union would eventually come Athena.
 Just not a normal birth would follow for Athena.

-Sins Of The Father – Now, just as Cronus did to his father Uranis and Zeus did to Cronus in time… Gaia informed Zeus that Metis would bear a daughter and from her, there would be a son who would over throw him.
+Sins Of The Father – Now, just as Cronus did to his father Uranis and Zeus did to Cronus in time… Gaia informed Zeus that Metis would bear a daughter and from her, there would be a son who would overthrow him.

-Thinking he’s clever and going to break the cycle of constant fratricide, Zeus goes and swallows Metis whole on the belief that this would prevent the unwanted birth or because he gives birth to a child, it will prevent prophecy.
+Thinking he’s clever and going to break the cycle of constant fratricide, Zeus goes and swallows Metis whole on the belief that this would prevent the unwanted birth or because he gives birth to a child, it will prevent the prophecy.